kmluvce/Splunk_Add-on_MongoDB/README.md

 # Splunk_Add-on_MongoDB
 This Splunk add-on for MongoDB is used to fetch data from MongoDB database and send data to Splunk.
-This is a quick solution to analyze MongoDB database in splunk.
+This is a quick solution to analyze data in MongoDB database in splunk.
 All code is written in python and you also need to install pymongo module.

 How to Install
 ===============